tambien/InteractiveMusic/_activities/score.md

 layout: default
 ---

-# Notating for someone else
+Notating a score for another student to practice and perform.
+The challenge is to convey your idea symbolically in such a way that someone else could realize your intentions.